OTANK10/GEM-Nvidia-RTL-SIM/README.md

+#MINI GEM lite: RTL Logic Simulator on GPU for Simple Circuits
+ * Planned Workflow
+1. Input

+A small Verilog file (like an adder, MUX, or counter)

+Use Yosys to generate netlist or logic representation

+2. Convert to AIG

+Focus only on basic logic gates (AND, NOT, DFF)

+3. Build CUDA Kernel

+Write a GPU kernel that simulates logic updates

+Each GPU thread simulates a gate or a logic block

+4. Output

+Show input/output transitions over simulated clock cycles

+Output data in CSV or waveform format

 # Welcome to GEM
 GEM is an open-source RTL logic simulator with CUDA acceleration, developed and maintained by NVIDIA Research.
 GEM can deliver up to 5--40X speed-up compared to CPU-based leading RTL simulators.